danielsaidi/website_danielsaidi/collections/_posts/2012/2012-02-27-dependency-injection-gone-too-far.md

 	public CloneRoutine(IConsole console, ITranslator translator, ICommandLineArgumentParser argumentParser, ISolutionCloner solutionCloner) { ... }

-Since the sub routines are created using reflection, each routine must provide a default constructor.
+Since sub routines are created using reflection, each routine must provide a default constructor.
 Here, the default constructor uses a default implementation of each interface, while the custom constructor is used by unit tests.
 Here, the dependencies are fully exposed and pluggable.